LeadDyno/leaddyno-docs-site/faqs.md

 LeadDyno offers MLM support by allowing you to set up tiers and referring affiliates.
 See our [MLM documentation](mlm-setup.html) for further information.

+<a class="docs-anchor" id="shipping"> </a>
+#### Is shipping or taxes included in my commissions?

+With any of our one click integrations, it is not considered when factoring a commission or showing prices.
+For example, if you sell something for $17.00 and shipping is $5.00, you will only ever see $17.00 in LeadDyno.
+For custom integrations and Infusionsoft, we take the whole purchase with shipping and taxes.